Environmental Law Projects

-H. Surface Mining Reclamation and Control Act
+VIII.
+Surface Mining Reclamation and Control Act

-1. To' Nizhoni Ani et al. v.
+A. To' Nizhoni Ani et al. v.
 Office of Surface Mining and Reclamation Enforcement

 IPR represents a coalition of non-profit organizations in an administrative appeal of a coal mine permit renewal.
 The coalition includes To' Nizhoni Ani, Diné Citizens Against Ruining Our Environment, Black Mesa Water Coalition, Sierra Club, and the Center for Biological Diversity (collectively, "To' Nizhoni Ani").

 The Peabody Western Coal Company ("PWCC") has been mining at the Kayenta mine, on Black Mesa in northeastern Arizona, since the 1960s.
 In 1990, the company received a life-of-mine permit under the Surface Mining Control and Reclamation Act ("SMCRA") from Office of Surface Mining Reclamation and Enforcement ("OSM").SMCRAestablishes environmental standards for strip mining and requires that permittees seek a permit renewal every five years.